hotjuicew/hugo-JuiceBar/README.md

 Now edit this file and add your own information.
 Note that some fields can be omitted.

 I recommend you use the theme's archetypes so now delete your site's `archetypes/default.md`.

+Finally, just run `$ hugo new content/about.md` to create your 'About' page, and `$ hugo new content/post/title.md` to create your first blog post.